 Spending time outside has grown in popularity as more families seek the benefits provided by fresh air and nature.
 However, many traditional landscaping practices are environmentally damaging.
 For example, some add harmful chemicals to your environment, while others strip the soil of its beneficial properties.
+A non-profit group called SQM is aiming to aid people in overcoming these obstacles for this reason.
 That’s only the tip of the iceberg.
 The following tips can help you reverse course and support a healthy backyard ecosystem.

 Switch to Electric Power Tools